 The majority of genetic variations associated with type 2 diabetes are thought to act by subtly changing the amount, timing, and location of gene activity (expression).
 These changes in expression affect genes involved in many aspects of type 2 diabetes, including the development and function of beta cells in the pancreas, the release and processing of insulin, and cells' sensitivity to the effects of insulin.
 However, for many of the variations that have been associated with type 2 diabetes, the mechanism by which they contribute to disease risk is unknown.

 Genetic variations likely act together with health and lifestyle factors to influence an individual's overall risk of type 2 diabetes.
 All of these factors are related, directly or indirectly, to the body's ability to produce and respond to insulin.
-Health conditions that predispose to the disease include overweight or obesity, insulin resistance, prediabetes (higher-than-normal blood sugar levels that do not reach the cutoff for diabetes), and a form of diabetes called gestational diabetes that occurs during pregnancy.
+Health conditions that predispose to the disease include overweight or obesity, insulin resistance, prediabetes (higher-than-normal blood glucose levels that do not reach the cutoff for diabetes), and a form of diabetes called gestational diabetes that occurs during pregnancy.
 Lifestyle factors including smoking, a poor diet, and physical inactivity also increase the risk of type 2 diabetes.

 Type 2 diabetes does not have a clear pattern of inheritance, although many affected individuals have at least one close family member, such as a parent or sibling, with the disease.
 The risk of developing type 2 diabetes increases with the number of affected family members.
 The increased risk is likely due in part to shared genetic factors, but it is also related to lifestyle influences (such as eating and exercise habits) that are shared by members of a family.